George Obrenović: Serbian pretender

 With the breakdown of the relationship of his parents George was raised in a privileged environment by his mother in Constantinople.
 Following the death in 1901 of his father in exile in Vienna, George’s life changed.
 Some of his late father’s friends who were appalled by his half brother King Alexander’s treatment of King Milan took an interest in him as a possible candidate for the Serbian throne.
 One friend, the Hungarian count Eugene Zichy, assumed the role of his guardian.
-Count Eugene generally treated him as his own son and attempted to get the agreement of Emperor Franz Joseph I to enrol George in the Theresian Military Academy.
-However, as his pretensions to the Serbian throne were not viewed favourably in Vienna the emperor refused to allow his enrolment.
+Count Eugene generally treated him as his own son and attempted to get the agreement of Emperor Franz Joseph I to enroll George in the Theresian Military Academy.
+However, as his pretensions to the Serbian throne were not viewed favourably in Vienna the emperor refused to allow his enrollment.

-Although the natural son of King Milan and even though his half brother and his consort Queen Draga were without an heir George was not seen by his half brother as a possible successor to the throne.
+Although the natural son of King Milan, and even though his half brother and his consort Queen Draga were without an heir, George was not seen by his half brother as a possible successor to the throne.
 Instead the queens brother Nikodije Lunjevica and Prince Mirko of Montenegro, who was married to Natalija Konstantinović (granddaughter of Princess Anka Obrenović) were talked of as being named the heir.